 Topic 8 - Maintenance

 Topic 9 - Media Protection

 Topic 11 - Physical and Environmental Protection

 Topic 15 - Security Assessment and Authorization

 Topic 16 - System and Communications Protection

 Topic 18 - System and Services Acquisition

 The domains are the boundaries of knowledge that are applicable within the federal government.
-The IT security topic areas include themes and skills that IT security professionals are expected to understand.
-The FITSP certification exams include questions that cover the intersection between the 6 domains and the 18 IT security topic areas.
+The IT security topics include themes and skills that IT security professionals are expected to understand.
+The FITSP certification exams include questions that cover the intersection between the six domains and the 18 IT security topic areas.

 Seventeen of the 18 IT security topic areas are derived directly from the minimum control requirements defined in FIPS 200, and one is defined in NIST SP 800-53, Appendix G (Program Management).

 The FITSP Certification Program is represented by the FITSI FBK.
 The FBK contains six domains, and a domain is considered an area of knowledge.